mvcds/brave-clojure/11/readme.md

 > core.async

-A library that allows you to create multiple independent processes withing a single program
+A library that allows you to create multiple independent processes within a single program

 > Event interpretation

-Basically, everything can be interpretented as different entities concurrently responding to events in the world if we define real-world objects as the sum of their event-driven behaviour.
+Basically, everything can be interpreted as different entities concurrently responding to events in the world if we define real-world objects as the sum of their event-driven behaviour.

 > Process